AdobeDocs/experience-platform.de-DE/help/xdm/schema/composition.md

 There are standard classes provided with every integration of [!DNL Experience Platform], known as &quot;Industry&quot; classes.
 Branchenklassen sind allgemein anerkannte Industriestandards, die für eine breite Palette von Anwendungsfällen gelten.
 Examples of Industry classes include the [!DNL XDM Individual Profile] and [!DNL XDM ExperienceEvent] classes provided by Adobe.

-[!DNL Experience Platform] ermöglicht auch &quot;Vendor&quot;-Klassen, bei denen es sich um von [!DNL Experience Platform] Partnern definierte Klassen handelt, die allen Kunden zur Verfügung gestellt werden, die den Service oder die Anwendung des Anbieters innerhalb [!DNL Platform]des Unternehmens nutzen.
+[!DNL Experience Platform] also allows for &quot;Vendor&quot; classes, which are classes defined by [!DNL Experience Platform] partners and made available to all customers who use that vendor service or application within [!DNL Platform].

 There are also classes used to describe more specific use cases for individual organizations within [!DNL Platform], called &quot;Customer&quot; classes.
 Kundenklassen werden von einer Organisation definiert, wenn keine Branchen- oder Anbieterklassen zur Verfügung stehen, um einen einzigartigen Verwendungsfall zu beschreiben.